Product and coproduct in string topology

 \subsection{Acknowledgements}

 The present paper owes its existence to Ralph Cohen, who originally was to be a coauthor; both authors would like to thank him for suggesting that we work together, and thank him for his input in the first developments of this project.
 Many people along the way helped us in our struggle with the fine behavior of the loop space and its homology.
-We would like in particular to thank S{\o }ren Galatius, John Klein, Alexandru Oancea and Karen Uhlenbeck for helpful conversations.
-In the course of this work, the first author was supported by the Institute for Advanced Study and the second author by the Danish National Sciences Research Council (DNSRC) and the European Research Council (ERC), as well as by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
+We would like in particular to thank S{\o }ren Galatius, John Klein, Florian Naef, Alexandru Oancea, Manuel Rivera, Karen Uhlenbeck and Zhengfang Wang for helpful conversations, and the referees for insisting that we go a step further at several places in the paper.
+In the course of this work, the first author was supported by the Institute for Advanced Study and the second author by the Danish National Sciences Research Council (DNSRC) and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772960), as well as by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and the Copenhagen Centre for Geometry and Topology (DNRF151).
 The first author would also like to thank the University of Copenhagen for its hospitality and support.